technofocus-pte/cpltextndregionaldepth/README.md

   - **Lab 3B**: Create a Flow and Invoke It from a Copilot Topic.
   - **Lab 3C**: Building a GenAI Copilot with Copilot Studio.

-Let’s dive into these labs and explore how to revolutionize your business operations with Microsoft Copilot!
+Let’s dive into these labs and explore how to improve your business productivity with Microsoft Copilot!